Lucastdeg/WRO-2024-SAPIENS/README.md

 Here is how the components are connected:
 - [Wiring Diagrams](schemes/)

+Unfortunately the Nicla Vision we used could not be found or obtained in the application we used for this reason we could not include it in the wiring diagram.
+But here is how the Nicla Vision is connected to the Arduino Nano Every:
+-SDA from the Nicla Vision to pin D18 (SDA) of the Nano Every.
+-SCL from the Nicla Vision to the D19 pin (SCL) of the Nano Every -GND from the Nicla Vision to GND of the Nano Every -VIN from the Nicla Vision to the 5V+ pin of the Nano Every

 Here are some pictures of the batteries and sensors that we use:
 - [Batteries](v-photos/Electromechanical-Components/)